shivmgg/osd-doc/src/02_spec/07_modules/cdm/dbgregisters.rst

 - Reset Value: 0
 - Access: read-write

-The register contains MSB of the SPR address as specified in the core.
+The Core Upper Register contains [MSB:15] of the SPR address that needs to be accessed.

 CDM Address Register (``CDM_REG_ADDR``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^